 In ancient Persia language “Zar” and “Paran” means “Gold” and “Threads”, respectively.
 So, “Zar Paran” means “Gold Treads”.
-Although, saffron strings are red, it makes a golden color in foods, drink, dessert or when its solved in water.
+Although saffron strings are red, it makes a golden color in foods, drink, dessert or when it’s solved in water.

 Also, This Persian name represent the deep and keen respect of Persian culture to saffron and shows that for Persian people saffron is dignified as much as gold.

 Moreover, to know the saffron word in other languages click here.
-We represent there the saffron name in all 109 languages of world.
+We represent there the saffron name in all 109 languages of the world.

 At that time Persian land was consist of Afghanistan, Turkmenistan, Uzbekistan, Azerbaijan, Armenia, Tajikistan, west part of China, west part of Pakistan, west part of Kyrgyzstan, east part of Iraq, east part of Syria, east part of Turkey, east part of Georgia and today Persia lands.